So you want a job as a manufacturing engineer. It takes proving that you have the right skills.

 You can build upon that, but keep this section of your resume lean.
 That’s especially true if you have plenty of experience because you want to let your experience speak for itself.

-Only add details if you lack manufacturing engineer experience.
+Only add details if you lack experience.

 Manufacturing Engineer Resume - Education Section